Table Of Contents

 How To seal Tile Grout Guide

-It penetrates the grout and tile surface and seals, ensuring a deeper and more lasting seal, it’s one of the best tile sealants out there and highly recommended for natural stone.
+It penetrates the grout surface and seals, ensuring a deeper and more lasting seal, it’s one of the best tile sealants out there and highly recommended for most situations.

 There are many tools that you can use to apply a sealer, from paint brushes to foam rollers.

 In an effort to make this guide easy for first timers, I am recommending a special sealer applicator.

 You simply need to pour the product into it and use the brush tip to apply the sealer directly onto the grout.

 A simple squeeze of the bottle will dispense the product neatly without splashing onto the tile surface.

 This method makes clean-up much easier as you will be less likely to splatter sealer over the tiles which would require extra cleaning up after.

 If you will be doing larger areas or thick grout gaps, a sealer applicator with a foam tip helps speed up the task.
 For natural tiles: Use a foam roller.

 Using Nitrile gloves will help keep you safe and protected from the chemicals found in the product.

 Nitrile gloves are resistant to chemicals and recommended by Aqua Mix during the use of their product.

 A couple pairs should be more than adequate for the grout sealing job.

 Remember to dispose of the used gloves carefully after use as the sealant will dry on their surface, making them unsuitable for reuse.